ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 ### Get available matches

-You can use the following request to get all repository matches:
+You can use the following request to get all the repository matches:

 ```http request
 /api/restify/posts/filters?only=matches